dentomount28344/dentomount/README.md

-The development of the first high-occupancy vehicle (HOV) lanes in the 1970s and 1980s promoted carpooling and public transit use, reducing congestion and pollution on urban roads.
+The implementation of highway safety standards and crash testing in the 20th century led to the development of safer road designs, vehicle technologies, and traffic regulations, reducing fatalities and injuries on roads.